caWhat’s In This Guide To The Cane Corso?

 Cane Corso Weight

-The standard states that the weight should be proportionate to height.
+Their weight should be in proportion to their height.

 Any of these colors can be brindled.

-A brindle patterned coat is characterized by subtle darker stripes of color over a lighter base color.
+A brindle coat has subtle darker stripes of color over a light base tone.

-Cani corsi can also have white patches on areas such as the chest, neck and feet.
+Cani corsi can also have white patches on the chest, neck and feet.

 Is a Cane Corso Likely to Bite Strangers?

 Because the breed is quite rare, many dog attack studies don’t generally include this breed.